Privileged Access Management: Next Generation

-PrivX On-Demand Access Manager is the first Next Generation PAM.
+PrivX Lean Privileged Access Management for multi-cloud is the first Next Generation PAM.
 It is designed for elastic cloud environments from the start.
 It gets rid of passwords, password vaulting, and password rotation.
 Deployment becomes way easier and faster.
 The total project cost is greatly reduced, and time to full deployment easily drops by a factor of ten.

 No more password vaults and password rotation